The other morning, I woke up from a sweet sleep and had something I needed to write down.

 I’m standing in a house I don’t recognize, talking to a woman I don’t know.

 In her arms she holds a wicker basket of clothes.
 The basket is overflowing with clean laundry.

-She’s struggling to keep the basket level, but even as I ask her if she’d like me to share the load, or suggest that she set it down, she shrugs it off and instead, asks me what I do in my work.
+She’s struggling to keep the basket level, but even as I ask her if she’d like me to share the load or suggest that she set it down, she shrugs me off and instead asks me what I do for work.

 We chat for a while longer.
 Me holding her socks.
 She holding her basket of clean clothes.
 I see generic white tube socks poking out.
 Tube socks that aren’t tied to her ancestry.
 That don't bring her luck.
 That aren’t part of her soul.
 They may be functional, yes.
 But they are not essential to her joy.

 "Honey?"
 I say.
 (By now we're close enough for me to call her "honey".)
 "I’m pretty good at holding these socks.
 Haven’t dropped ‘em once.
 But here’s what I’m wondering: wouldn’t it be better if you held onto them?
 You love them so.
 Maybe you could put the basket down, reorganize, take some stuff out, and make some room for what you say is important."